+Searching for the list of all Cultural Sites in Uganda?
 Uganda is very rich in culture and has a strong cultural heritage with a couple of cultural sites split up in different regions of the country.
 Almost each and every tribe in Uganda has either a kingdom or chiefdom which has been the tradition ever since.
 Kingdoms and Chiefdoms was first demolished over 40 years ago not until the incumbent president, Yoweri Kaguta Museveni revived the idea of Kingdoms in Uganda shortly after taking over power in 1986.
 The fact that Uganda has always had a strong cultural heritage has left it with so many cultural attractions (See list below).
+Planning for cultural Uganda safaris?
+See some of the sites you ought to visit below.

 Kasubi tombs is located approximately 6 kilometers from Kampala city in a place called Kasubi right after Mengo, Rubaga.
 The tombs hold a significant to Buganda Kingdom, 4 Kings of the Kingdom (Kabaka) were buried in it.
 Ever since, a lot of respect has been paid to Kasubi Tombs.
 It’s also claimed that ancient Baganda rituals have been performed in this place for centuries of years.
 Besides holding the burial graves of four Kabakas, The tombs also hold various historical treasures and tools of Buganda Kingdom.